janosgyerik/bluetoothviewer/README.md

 BluetoothViewer
 ===============
-A simple Android app that can:
+This app is a simple Bluetooth connection debugging tool:

 1. Connect to any Bluetooth device
 2. Display incoming raw data
 3. Send raw data to the Bluetooth device

-The app is intended as a Bluetooth connection debugging tool.
 You can confirm successful pairing, monitor incoming raw data and see exactly what is being transmitted from the Bluetooth device.

 * Project homepage:
   http://blog.ecomobilecitizen.com/android/bluetoothviewer/